FengheTan9/Medical-Image-Segmentation-Benchmarks/README.md

 ## Training

-You can first split your dataset for train and validate:
+You can first split your dataset:

 ```python
 python split.py